sohauck/big-batch/gene-diversity/GbGDiv-README.md

 * *-dboption*: '1' if complete FASTA directory exists, '2' if creating the same, '3' if pulling just what is needed
 * *-out*: Directory where all results will be saved.
 * *-dup*: Value for the mininum frequency for allele appearance to be included.
 Default is '1'.
 * *-mafft*: Can be used to add more parameters to MAFFT.
+* *-locuscat*: A tab-separated file with locus names in the first column and categories on the second, used in making graphs.

 ## Parameters in the Results table: